 What is?

-Give me 1 minute of HEALTH
+Give me 1 minute of CULTURE

 In 2010 UN Etxea – Basque Country Association for UNESCO launched the “Give me 1 minute of…” competition for audiovisual works with the aim of raising awareness of Human Rights.